Will AI Replace My Job in the UAE? What the Data Says for 2026

 A hotel revenue manager’s role involves data collection, report generation, and rate entry, all of which have high automation potential.
 It also involves commercial judgement calls, stakeholder persuasion, and reading market conditions in ways that require years of contextual experience.
 The data collection part will be automated.
 The commercial judgement part will not.
 The revenue manager who understands this repositions themselves as the person who interprets and acts on the data, rather than the person who collects it.

 The World Economic Forum’s Future of Jobs 2025 report reinforces this picture.
-It identifies the fastest-growing roles globally as those combining technical literacy with human skills: AI and machine learning specialists, data analysts who can communicate findings, and human resources professionals who can manage technology-augmented workforces.
-These are not pure tech roles.
-They are hybrid roles, and the UAE is actively creating them.
+It identifies the fastest-growing roles globally as those combining technical literacy with human skills: AI and machine learning specialists, data analysts who can communicate findings, and HR professionals who can manage technology-augmented workforces.
+These are hybrid roles, and the UAE is actively creating them.

 What I Recommend as an HR Career Specialist